IBM-Cloud/DevOps-Services-Docs/docs/projectadmin/index.md

 2. Click **DEMOTE**.
 ![Project admin selected for demotion][8]

-The former project admins are listed as members, and they automatically receive an email about the role change..
+The former project admins are listed as members, and they automatically receive an email about the role change.

 [1]: images/invitemembers.png
 [2]: images/projadminspage1.png